UltraByteSoftwares/vscode-markdown-tree/README.md

 ### Generate tree from any folder

-- Place your cursor wherever you want the output
+- Place your cursor anywhere you want the output (need not be only inside `ultree` block)
 - Click on `Ultree: Generate Directory Tree` in the file-explorer right-click menu

 ![markdown tree preview](./res/r-click.png)